hrishix6/HttpParrot/spec.md

 ## 1. Introduction

 HttpParrot is a manual API testing client for testing HTTP servers / REST services.
-It runs in Chrome browser as an extension.
+It runs in browser as an extension.

 ### 1.1.
 Purpose